notonthehighstreet/toga/toga.json.md

 This object is needed to tell Toga about where the components reside within your project.

-### isLocal (string: optional)

-By default, this is `false`, and this would be what we recommend.

-`isLocal` should only be used if your components live within the Toga project.
-This is why in our example it is `true`, so that by default in loads the example components.

 ### path (string)

 This should be the path of the directory where the components reside within the project.